 & PRE-EMPLOYMENT SCREENING

 Exposure to loud noise within the workplace is a significant cause of hearing loss in NSW.
-Noise which exceeds 85 decibels averaged over an 8-hour shift can lead to temporary or permanent hearing loss.
+Noise which exceeds 85 decibels averaged over an 8-hour shift can lead to permanent hearing loss.

 Noise-Induced Hearing Loss